cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The Coordinator SHOULD verify this signature using the group public key before publishing or releasing the signature.
 Signature verification is as specified for the corresponding ciphersuite; see {{ciphersuites}} for details.
 The aggregate signature will verify successfully if and only if all signature shares are valid.
 In other words, if there exists an invalid signature share, then the resulting aggregate signature will not verify successfully against the group public key.
 Moreover, subsets of valid signature shares will themselves not yield a valid aggregate signature.

 If the aggregate signature verification fails, the Coordinator can verify each signature share individually to identify and act on misbehaving participants.
-The mechanism for acting on a misbehaving participant is out of scope for this specification.
-However, a reasonable approach would be to remove the participant from the set of allowed participants in future runs of FROST.
+The mechanism for acting on a misbehaving participant is out of scope for this specification; see {{abort}} for more information about dealing with invalid signatures and misbehaving participants.

 The function for verifying a signature share, denoted `verify_signature_share`, is described below.
 Recall that the Coordinator is configured with "group info" which contains